san7nu/Steps_to_Machine_learning/README.md

 <a name="endgoal"/>

 ##### `End-goal of Artificial Intelligence(AI)`
-To develop techniques which enable machine to mimic human behavior.
+To create "something" which can make machines mimic human behavior.

 <a name="scope"/>

 ##### `Scope`
-If Machine can do below then we say its kind-of mimicing human:
+What does it mean by mimicing human behaviour ?..
+If machine can:

 Reason, Represent knowledge, Plan, Learn, Process natural language(talk & listen), Perceive, Motion and Manipulation, Extra(Social & general) intelligence